Fourier-Mukai Transforms and Bridgeland Stability Conditions on Abelian Threefolds II: Abstract

 \section{Abstract}

 We show that the conjectural construction proposed by Bayer, Bertram, Macr\'i and Toda gives rise to Bridgeland stability conditions for a principally polarized abelian threefold with Picard rank one by proving that tilt stable objects satisfy the strong Bogomolov-Gieseker type inequality.
-This is done by showing any Fourier-Mukai transform gives an equivalence of abelian categories which are double tilts of coherent sheaves.
+This is done by showing certain Fourier-Mukai transforms give equivalences of abelian categories which are double tilts of coherent sheaves.